kubaPod/WLForms/README.md

 ## Quick intro

-The idea is to borrow as much as possible from FormObjects/FormFunctions but to adapt it for desktop gui creators' sake.
+The idea is to borrow as much as possible from FormObjects/FormFunctions and to adapt it for desktop gui creators' sake.

-There are a few problems with FormObjects in MMA, which otherwise work well withing the Cloud environment, that prompted me to create it.
+There are a few problems with FormObjects in MMA, which otherwise work well within the Cloud environment, that prompted me to create it.

 - extracting values